How To Measure SEO Performance - Leading Indicators of a Successful SEO Campaign

 Another important metric you can view in Google Analytics is the amount of time your visitors are spending on your pages.
 This is especially important on your organic landing pages as these are the pages your organic visitors will see first.
 This statistic is really beneficial for understanding the search intent of your visitors and how you might improve upon that.
-If users are arriving to a landing page and quickly navigating to another section of your website, you may want make it easier for them to find what they are looking for.
-The goal is to make your website as user friendly as possible.
+If users are arriving at a landing page and quickly navigating to another section of your website, you may want to make it easier for them to find what they are looking for.
+The goal is to make your website as user-friendly as possible.

 6. Goal Completions

-Think about the overall purpose of your website to determine what actions you'd like your visitors to take and track their completion monthly in Google Analytics.
-Compare your organic goal completions to your total goal completions to understand where your goal completions are coming for each month.
-Ideally, your organic goal completions will increase each month as your site's visibility in search improves, resulting in increased leads and revenue.
+Think about the overall purpose of your website to determine what actions you’d like your visitors to take and track their completion monthly in Google Analytics.
+Compare your organic goal completions to your total goal completions to understand where your goal completions are coming from each month.
+Ideally, your organic goal completions will increase each month as your site’s visibility in search improves, resulting in increased leads and revenue.